-- i.
+- d) The protocols for facilitated enrollment practices between the LDSS and the facilitated enrollers must: - i.
 Ensure that choice counseling activities are closely monitored to minimize adverse risk selection; and - ii.
 Specify that determinations of Medicaid eligibility are made solely by the LDSS.